-Recent contracts include work for the Government of Alberta, assisting with the development of strategic directions for information technology management in the post-secondary education system, and for several Canadian colleges and universities, advising on their e-learning strategies.
+Recent contracts include work for the U.K. Open University, the Council of Ontario Universities, and for many Canadian colleges and universities, advising on their e-learning strategies.
 He has been a Research Associate with Contact North since 2007.
-He recently completed an e-learning plan for the Justice Institute of British Columbia.

 He was part-time Chair of Research in e-Learning at the Open University of Catalonia in Barcelona, Spain between 2003-2006, and was on the Academic Advisory Board of the Volkswagen AutoUni, based in Germany, 2003 -2007.
 From May 2004 to September 2005, he was part-time Cisco Systems Chair of e-Learning at the Southern Alberta Institute of Technology in Calgary, where he led a strategic planning process for e-learning throughout the Institute.